EpicGrowth/Satoshi-Learning-Next/README.md

 - Implemented verification checkboxes with progress tracking
 - Implemented learning sidebar with proper module expansion and progress display
 - Updated verification checkboxes to match the original green style
-- Stabilized Lightning learning path with consistent naming conventions
+- Stabilized Lightning and Liquid learning paths with consistent naming conventions
-- Fixed module navigation and progress tracking for both Bitcoin and Lightning paths
+- Fixed module navigation and progress tracking for Bitcoin, Lightning, and Liquid paths
-- Implemented consistent URL structure for both learning paths
+- Implemented consistent URL structure for all three learning paths
+- Added complete Liquid learning path modules and sections
 - Added all missing pages in the Lightning learning path, including advanced concepts

 ### Roadmap